odoo/documentation/legal/terms/partnership.rst

 ODOO will promote "Official Partners" on the list of Odoo Partners on the official website (odoo.com).

-ODOO grants PARTNER, on a non-exclusive basis, the right to use and reproduce the ODOO Partner logo of the corresponding partnership level, and the "Odoo" name in relation with this partnership agreement.
+ODOO grants PARTNER, on a non-exclusive basis, the right to use and reproduce the ODOO Partner logo of the corresponding partnership level, and the "Odoo" name in relation to this partnership agreement.

 Each Party undertakes to respect all the rights of the other Party in all the items referred to in